An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: An effective model for the local Universe

 \subsection{Quasilocal expansion field of the cosmic neighbourhood}

 An intrinsic limitation of existing velocity field reconstructions is due to small scale nonlinear motions and gravitational clustering, which can only be partially modelled in the reconstruction process\footnote{ For example by adding a constant nonlinear component to the velocity dispersion which is treated as a free parameter~\cite{Courtois_2023,Valade_2024,Courtois_2025}. } unavoidably contaminating the linear reconstruction.
 As a consequence, for example, there are multiple shells in which the reconstructed \emph{linear} density contrast is $\delta \geq 6$ (with a probability of occurring for a single cell of order $10^{-4} \%$), or even below the minimum $\delta < -1$.
 Therefore, to construct a multistructured $\Lambda$-Szekeres effective model of the local Universe that leverages the linear (and quasi-linear\footnote{ As proven in~\cite{GasparBuchert_2021, GasparBuchertOstrowski_2023}, the $\Lambda$-Szekeres models are exact solutions of the first-order scheme of the Generalised Relativistic Zel'dovich Approximation (GRZA).
-Therefore, since the GRZA---similar to its Newtonian counterpart---remains valid beyond the linear regime of the density contrast at first order, we can expect a first-order $\Lambda$-Szekeres approach to also provide a reliable description within the quasi-linear regime. }) regime of the HAMLET CF4 reconstruction, we must further process the data to mitigate nonlinear contamination.
+Therefore, since the GRZA --- similar to its Newtonian counterpart --- remains valid beyond the linear regime of the density contrast at first order, we can expect a first-order $\Lambda$-Szekeres approach to also provide a reliable description within the quasi-linear regime. }) regime of the HAMLET CF4 reconstruction, we must further process the data to mitigate nonlinear contamination.
 To achieve this, we employ a smoothing algorithm that computes averages over groups of neighboring cells for both the density contrast and PV fields, thereby filtering out small-scale nonlinear fluctuations while retaining the large-scale structure relevant to our analysis.
-Specifically, we apply a coarse-graining procedure over groups of 16 voxels---equivalent to increasing the voxel side length from $\approx 4~\mathrm{Mpc/h}$ to $\approx 64~\mathrm{Mpc/h}$---which reduces the density contrast to the range $-0.3 \leq \delta \leq 0.7$.
-This level of smoothing ensures that the reconstructed fields remain within the quasi-linear regime whilst preserving the main morphological features of the CF4 structures.
-We thus perform the multistructured $\Lambda$-Szekeres fitting over the CF4 coarse-grained reconstruction data following the procedure detail in subsections~\ref{subsec:CGSG} and~\ref{subsec:ESR}.
+Specifically, we apply a coarse-graining procedure over groups of $16\times16\times16$ voxels --- equivalent to an effective coarse graining scale of $\simeq 64~\mathrm{Mpc/h}$ --- which reduces the density contrast to the range $-0.3 \leq \delta \leq 0.7$.
+This level of smoothing ensures that the reconstructed fields remain within the quasi-linear regime whilst preserving the main morphological features of the CF4 structures (see also App.~\ref{app:structures}).
+We thus perform the multistructured $\Lambda$-Szekeres fitting over the CF4 coarse-grained reconstruction data following the procedure detailed in subsections~\ref{subsec:CGSG} and~\ref{subsec:ESR}.

 Here, our main interest lies within the differential expansion field within our local Universe, which ultimately determines the observed PVs in the CF4 catalogue.
 Interestingly, we find that within the smoothed CF4 reconstruction, the correction to the Hubble field induced by the exact deviations predicted by the $\Lambda$-Szekeres model $D^{(H)}$ with respect to the quasilocal average $H_q$ are negligible if compared to the corrections induced when considering $H_q$ alone.
 In particular, if we consider $H = H_0 + \delta H_q + D^{(H)} = H_q + D^{(H)}$, we have $D^{(H)}/H_0 \ll \delta H_q /H_0$\footnote{ Here, we have not specified the cosmological parameters of the underlying background.
 Thus, the ratios of expansion rates represent the natural observable within the model. }.
 Therefore, we can \emph{effectively} neglect the $D^{(H)}$ term within the map when describing the expansion field, as it only generates higher order contributions.